DorianW/inbwpemb/README.md

 This PoC demonstrates how a simple commenting system can be implemented in React.
 The following function are implemented:

+- Create first comment / post, if non are existing
 - Create (prepend) a comment for exising comment(s); nesting is allowed
 - Delete any comment and, if needed, also sub-comments of the node
 - Persist state in `localStorage`